barakbarlevi/RT-Ballistic-Analyzer/README.md

 > **🔔 Attention**
 > The visualization process can be rerun at any time by restarting the server with step 1, followed by repeating step 3, each in their respective shells.
-> If no trajectories are visualized on the first try, remove `Primary_Controll.kml` from Earth, reinsert it and run the commands from steps 1,3 again.\
+> If no trajectories are visualized on the first try, remove `Primary_Controll.kml` from Earth, reinsert it and run the commands from steps 1,3 in their respective shells again.\
 > **🔔 Attention**
 > On some machines (typically on VMs) an error message: "error writing on stream socket: Connection reset by peer" will prompt on the client terminal.
 Connection is soon reestablished and this doesn't effect the outcomes.